Pressure Cooker Vegan Beet Gazpacho

 - salt and freshly ground black pepper to taste

 Feel free to use store-bought cooked beets or cook them ahead of time and store in the fridge for up to three days.
+This will help cut down on prep time when you are looking to beat the clock!

 What others are saying